-Do you think a secured network running in WPA2 pre-shared key mode using a strong random passphrase is secure against clients sniffing traffic in the network?
+Do you think a secured network running in WPA2 pre-shared key mode using a strong random passphrase is secure against connected clients sniffing traffic in the network?
 If so, why do you think so?
 If not, explain in general terms the principle behind an attack.
 Note that you do not need to have a strong understanding of the cryptography used in WPA2; use your intuition.
 Write your answer to a file called exercise1.

 2. (a) Your first task is to find and map the network.
-It will be present at the werkcollege, and at other times it will be reachable from the central common area on the first floor of the Mercator 1 building.
-(Not the ground floor, you American.
-We start counting at zero.)
+It will be present at the werkcollege, and will be reachable from the central common area on the ground floor of the Mercator 1 building.
+(You may be able to pick up the network from the common area on the first floor, but we do not have any guarantees as to the signal strength and suitability for sniffing there.)
 Go there.
 Get comfortable.
+Have some free coffee.